01. Asbestos Lawsuit Options

 The history of asbestos litigation stretches back several decades.
 The 1973 case Borel v.
 Fibreboard Paper Products Corporation marked the first major victory of a mesothelioma patient against an asbestos company.
 Today, patients and their families continue to win cases against asbestos companies.

-Trends in asbestos litigation change over time.
+Trends in asbestos litigation do change over time.
 Court rulings, asbestos laws and new information and research all affect litigation trends.
 For example, a 2018 report revealed evidence that Johnson & Johnson (J&J) knew about asbestos in its talc products.
 The report resulted in thousands of victims of asbestos exposure filing lawsuits against J&J.

 08. Common Questions